Calculating... until our next FREE Code-Along Session. Secure your spot now

 HR Database Schema

-With your HR database set up in Five, you’ll have a tool to manage your workforce, track employee performance, and keep your HR operations running smoothly.
+With your HR database set up, you’ll have a tool to manage your workforce, track employee performance, and keep your HR operations running smoothly.

 HR Database: Key Features